 You've probably lost interest in or stopped caring about your favourite activities, such as spending time with friends, exercising, or enjoying hobbies.
 You may observe this symptom yourself, or a loved one may point it out.

-When you're encountering depression, it's common to feel many different things.
-Typical signs include a loss of pleasure or anticipation and an overall sense of emptiness.
+When encountering depression, it's common to feel many different things.
+Typical signs include a loss of pleasure or anticipation and an overall sense of anxiety and emptiness.

 The depressed mood can be indicated by irritability or increased temper.
 Low self-esteem and feelings of worthlessness or misplaced guilt may also creep into your daily existence.